Bharath-Analyst/Iris-Flower-Classification-using-Machine-learning/README.md

 **Aim**

-The aim of this project is to develop a model that can classify iris flowers into different species based on their sepal and petal measurements.
+This project seeks to create a model capable of categorizing iris flowers into distinct species by analyzing their sepal and petal measurements.

 **Libraries Used**
 The following important libraries were used for this project: